Head of Iran Guards declares 'end of the sedition'

 The demonstrators waved Iranian flags and pictures of supreme leader Ayatollah Ali Khamenei, as well as placards saying "Death to seditionists".

-A White House official, who asked for anonymity, said the administration would look for "actionable information about who is doing the crackdown, who is violating human rights, who is using violence against protesters and to feed that in to our sanctions designation machinery".
+A White House official, who asked for anonymity, said Wednesday the administration would look for "actionable information" to try to begin imposing sanctions on those responsible for any crackdown.

+US President Donald Trump insisted Iranians were trying to "take back" their government, extending a drumbeat of encouragement for the protests.

 AFP journalists reported a heavy police presence was still on the streets of Tehran, along with a large number of Revolutionary Guards.

-General Jafari added those behind the protests had "intervened massively on social media" but that "once restrictions were started, the troubles reduced".
+There were few reports of anti-regime protests overnight on Tuesday to Wednesday, although it remained difficult to verify information from the provinces.

-Telegram and Instagram were blocked on cellphones soon after the protests began on Dec 28.
+Online messaging and photo sharing platforms Telegram and Instagram have been blocked on cellphones since soon after the protests began on Dec 28.

 Telecoms Minister Mohammad-Javad Azari Jahromi said Telegram would only be unblocked if it removed "terrorist" content.